CallocGD/DailyChatBot-Template/README.md

 ## Example for making Daily-Chat-Bots
-All you have to do is subclass the bot class Made.
-Type-hinting is already provided thanks to `gd.py` by netkit...
+All you have to do is subclass the bot class made.
+If you understand how to code classes and use the attrs python library this will be extremely easy for you to use.
+Type-hinting has already been provided thanks to `gd.py` by netkit...

 You can get really creative with these tools.
+If you really put your mind to it.
+The possibilities are endless...

 ```python
 @define(slots=False)